jbreckmckye/nortis/blog/README.md

 </p>

 (Now you can see why 640x480 isn't practical - there isn't enough space for two 480p buffers.
-But this mode CAN be used by things like the PSX startup logo, which doesn't need dual-buffer animation)
+But this mode CAN be used by things like the PSX startup logo, which doesn't need much animation)

 The buffers (referred to alternately as display and draw environments) are swapped every frame.
 Most PSX games target 30fps (in North America) but the actual VSync interrupt comes at 60hz.
 Some games manage to run at full 60 fps - Tekken